Gemini 3: Flight

-Gus Grissom, hoping to avoid duplication of the experience with his Mercury flight Liberty Bell 7 in which the capsule sank after splashdown, named the Gemini 3 spacecraft Molly Brown, in a playful reference to the Broadway musical The Unsinkable Molly Brown.
-NASA management did not like this name, and asked him to change it.
-Grissom replied, "How about the Titanic?".
-The managers relented and allowed Grissom to keep Molly Brown, but this was the last Gemini flight they allowed the astronauts to name.
+Grissom, hoping to avoid duplication of the experience with his Mercury flight Liberty Bell 7 in which the capsule sank after splashdown, came up with the nickname Molly Brown, in a playful reference to the Broadway musical The Unsinkable Molly Brown.
+Grissom and Young decided on Gemini 3 as the spacecraft's official name, and Molly Brown became its unofficial nickname.

 The only major incident during the orbital phase involved a contraband corned beef sandwich that Young had smuggled on board, hiding it in a pocket of his spacesuit (though Director of Flight Crew Operations Deke Slayton wrote in his autobiography that he gave Young permission to do so).
 Grissom found this to be highly amusing, saying later, "After the flight our superiors at NASA let us know in no uncertain terms that non-man-rated corned beef sandwiches were out for future space missions.
 But John's deadpan offer of this strictly non-regulation goodie remains one of the highlights of our flight for me."

 The crewmen each took a few bites before the sandwich was restowed.
 The crumbs it released could have wreaked havoc with the craft's electronics, so the crewmen were reprimanded when they returned to Earth.
 Other crews were warned not to pull the same type of stunt.

 Two small failures occurred in-flight.
 The first was an experiment testing the synergistic effect of zero gravity on sea urchin eggs.
 A lever essential to the experiment broke off when pulled.
 The second involved the photographic coverage objective.
 It was only partially successful due to an improper lens setting on the 16 mm camera.

 Early in the flight, the crew noticed the craft gradually yawing left:

 00 18 41 (Command Pilot) I seem to have a leak.
 There must be a leak in one of the thrusters, because I get a continuous yaw left.

 00 18 53 (CapCom) Roger.
 Understand that you get a continuous yaw left.

 00 18 57 (Command Pilot) Very slight.
 Very slow drift.